 In order to comply with IRS regulations, Western Carolina University is required to have the student's social security number for 1098-T IRS reporting.
-Not having the number may delay processing.
+Not having the number will delay processing.

 Your 1098-T form will be accessible online.
-If the amount of tuition BILLED (not paid) during 2017 is greater than the amount of scholarships and grants received, the student will have a 2017 Form 1098-T Tuition Statement available on-line by going to the Vangent 1098-T website.
-The student will click the "First Time Students" button and enter the full first and last names and the last 5 digits of the social security number.
-If there are records present for the student, he will be instructed to create an account to retrieve the 1098-T. The 1098-T may be viewed and printed.
+If the amount of tuition paid during 2018 is greater than the amount of scholarships and grants received, the student will have a 2018 Form 1098-T Tuition Statement available on-line in myWCU.
+The 1098-T may be viewed and printed.
 If the student consents to receive the 1098-T electronically, a paper form will not be mailed.

-You may have your 1098-T mailed.
-For students who cannot access the Vangent website or want to have their form mailed, forms will be mailed by January 31, 2017, to the mailing address in our records.
-If you are a current student, we encourage you to take advantage of receiving the form electronically: save time, eliminate the risk of losing your 1098-T form in the mail, and safeguard your personal information.
+If you elect not to receive your 1098-T form electronically, it will be mailed by January 31, 2018, to the mailing address in our records.
+If you are a current student, we encourage you to take advantage of receiving the form electronically: save time , eliminate the risk of losing your 1098-T form in the mail, and safeguard your personal information.

 1. Visit myWCU and login with your WCU ID (before the @ in your catamount email address) and password.

-3. Click Obtain 1098-T Tax Notification and select the correct tax year.
+3. Once in Bill+Payment, click 1098-T and select the correct tax year.

 No, the 1098-T form is completed by the University.